reproducible-reporting/stepup-reprep/docs/advanced_topics/good_practices.md

     pressure-1.0MPa.txt
     ```

-- Similarly, keywords can be padded with dashes or underscores, for example:
+- Similarly, keywords can be padded with dashes or underscores, for instance:

     ```
     opt__low
     opt_high
     ```

-- When using a similar structure inside multiple directories, use
+- If you use a similar structure within multiple directories,
-  exactly the same filenames within the directories.
+  use exactly the same file names within the directories.
   This facilitates automation.

     Good example: